pypa/hatch/docs/history/hatch.md

 - When projects derive dependencies from metadata hooks, there is now by default a status indicator for when the hooks are executed for better responsiveness
 - Properly support projects with a `pyproject.toml` file but no `project` table e.g. applications
 - Fix dependency inheritance for the template of the `types` environment for new projects
+- De-select Ruff rule `E501` for the `fmt` command by default since it conflicts with the formatter

 ## [1.9.4](https://github.com/pypa/hatch/releases/tag/hatch-v1.9.4) - 2024-03-12 ## {: #hatch-v1.9.4 }